 Consider this: While federal guidelines now recommend at least 2½ hours every week of moderate intensity exercise (or one hour and 15 minutes of vigorous exercise), Harvard University researchers recently noted that as little as 15 minutes of physical activity a day can boost your life span by three years.

-What’s more, a remarkable 2018 JAMA Network Open study found that not exercising increases your risk of premature death more than cardiovascular disease, diabetes and even smoking.
+What’s more, a remarkable 2018 JAMA Network Open study found that not exercising increases your risk of premature death more than cardiovascular disease, and even smoking.

 It’s never too late in life to start exercising!
 The physical activity does not need to be strenuous to achieve health benefits.
 You don’t have to take up running or downhill skiing.
 Just taking a 15-minute walk every day can impact your life and health in enormous ways.
 For seniors, it can mean the difference between independent living and relying on others to provide care.